harlow/kinesis-consumer/README.md

 The consumer leverages a handler func that accepts a Kinesis record.
 The `Scan` method will consume all shards concurrently and call the callback func as it receives records from the stream.

+_Important 1: The `Scan` func will also poll the stream to check for new shards, it will automatcially start consuming new shards added to the stream._

-_Important: The default Log, Counter, and Checkpoint are no-op which means no logs, counts, or checkpoints will be emitted when scanning the stream.
+_Important 2: The default Log, Counter, and Checkpoint are no-op which means no logs, counts, or checkpoints will be emitted when scanning the stream.
 See the options below to override these defaults._

 ```go
 import(